rentify-admin/web-app-ui-test-framework/documentation/COMPREHENSIVE_UI_TEST_ANALYSIS.md

 ### **Conclusion for Category 5: NO MEANINGFUL OVERLAP**

-**All 3 tests should be kept** because:
+**All 4 tests should be kept** because:
 - Each tests different document upload approaches (applicant vs admin)
 - Each validates different document processing workflows
 - Each covers different document types and verification methods
-- Each tests different business scenarios (parsing vs core flow vs status management)
+- Each tests different business scenarios (parsing vs core flow vs status management vs rejection workflow)
 - Each validates different integration patterns and user perspectives
+- Each validates different document state transitions and management

 ---